 Persuasive Writing Characteristics

-Descriptive writing is a vivid and sensory-rich style that aims to paint a detailed picture in the reader’s mind.
+Descriptive writing is one of the vivid and sensory-rich writing styles that aims to paint a detailed picture in the reader’s mind.

 Descriptive Writing Examples